Email Marketing – Instructions & Tutorials (DF)

 Headline

-This should be 3–5 words and tell your audience what you are trying to tell them in your email.
+This should be about 3–5 words and tell your audience what you are trying to tell them in your email.

 Body copy